Coronavirus: I-League to remain suspended till April 15 | Goal.com

 With a further delay in the restart of the league and with the fate of the league already sealed, it remains to be seen if the Indian FA will take the decision to discontinue the league this season.

 The ongoing pandemic has affected football competitions around the world.
 All major leagues have been suspended and UEFA has announced that the Euro has been pushed back by 12 months.
-A few hours the English FA confirmed that the English Premier League has been suspended till April 30.
+Earlier today, the English FA confirmed that the Premier League has been suspended till April 30.